maierav/sensation/intro.md

 This web site is meant to provide an opinionated[^1], broadstrokes introduction to the science of sensation and perception, with a few select scholarly references provided for deeper self-study.

 [^1]: Rather than presenting all views with equal weight, we will only mention dissenting views in passing.
 The overarching didactic goal is to lay out a coherent narrative rather than a taxonomy of viewpoints.
 The hope is tha this approach prioritizes _holistic understanding_ - grasping the _gist_ - over fractured knowledge.
+Or to put it with T.S.
+Eliot - we do not want to find ourselves distracted from distraction by distraction.
 We acknowledge that this comes at the cost of favoring some views over others.
 The serious student is advised to venture beyon this introductory text and explore the full landscape of ideas.

 % Perception
 :::{figure} images/Mach.png